-To date, I have never personally sold two littermates to the same family.
+To date, I have never personally sold two Dogue de Bordeaux littermates to the same family.
 Not because it’s impossible to successfully raise littermates together, but because most responsible dog families are realistic with themselves about how much time, effort, and patience they can give to their new addition.
 They understand EVERYTHING would be greatly multiplied if littermates were brought home.

 Still, I receive the occasional “should I get littermates?” inquiry.
-The short answer to most is no. The long answer is there are numerous variables, some pros and many cons that would need to be weighed heavily before such a big decision was made.
+The short answer to most is no. The long answer is there are numerous variables, some pros and some cons that would need to be weighed heavily before such a big decision was made.
 Placing sibling puppies with the same individual should not be considered unless he or she has experience owning a Dogue de Bordeaux, and/or experience successfully raising littermates.

 The following thoughts may have crossed your mind if you ever thought about acquiring littermates:

-- The transition to a brand new house, new humans, new smells, new sounds would be easier for them because they would have each other for comfort.
+- The transition to a brand new home, new humans, new smells and new sounds would be easier for them if they have each other for comfort.

 - They would always have a built-in playmate/companion.